Matt Harvey: 2015

 On October 12, 2015, Harvey pitched against the Los Angeles Dodgers in Game 3 of the NLDS.
 Though he struggled a bit, he was still able to earn the win, becoming the first pitcher to win a postseason game at Citi Field.
 He gave up 3 runs (2 earned), 7 hits and 2 walks; he also struck out 7 in the Mets' 13–7 victory.

 Harvey pitched well in Game 1 of the National League Championship Series against the Chicago Cubs, pitching 7 2/3 innings while allowing two runs and four hits on nine strikeouts.
 He started Game 1 of the 2015 World Series against the Kansas City Royals, giving up 3 earned runs through 6 innings in a no-decision.
 Kansas City won the game, 5–4 in 14 innings, to take the series lead.

-In Game 5 of the World Series against the Royals, Harvey entered the mound with a 2–0 lead in the top of the ninth inning, per his own request, to try and finish the game despite having thrown over 100 pitches.
-After allowing a leadoff walk followed by an RBI double, Harvey was pulled.
-The game-tying run eventually scored later in the inning on a throwing error, resulting in a no-decision for Harvey in a game the Mets would eventually go on to lose in 12 innings.
-This loss made Kansas City the 2015 World Series Champions.
+In Game 5 of the World Series against the Royals, Harvey entered the mound with a 2–0 lead in the top of the ninth inning to try and finish the game despite having thrown 102 pitches.
+Manager Terry Collins had planned to take Harvey out for Jeurys Familia if he could get through seven innings with the lead.
+When he pitched a perfect eighth, Collins talked to Harvey about taking him out now, but Harvey convinced him otherwise, stating "I want this game in the worst way."
+He then allowed a leadoff walk to Lorenzo Cain before Eric Hosmer hit a double that scored a run and led to Collins putting in Familia.
+The game-tying run eventually scored later in the inning, resulting in a no-decision for Harvey in a game the Mets would eventually go on to lose in twelve innings that saw the Royals clinch the championship.